iggy-rs/iggy-dotnet-client/README.md

 If you register `IMessageStream` in a dependency injection container, you will have access to interfaces that encapsulate smaller parts of the system `IStreamClient` `ITopicClient` `IMessageClient` `IOffsetClient` `IConsumerGroupClient`

-For more information about how Iggy works check it's [documentation](https://docs.iggy.rs/)
+For more information about how Iggy works check its [documentation](https://docs.iggy.rs/)

 # Producer / Consumer Sample